mohnishraj22/SpeechToText/README.md

 **Dataset**

-Nptel pure data of used in this model. https://github.com/AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset
+Nptel pure data of used in this model.<br>
+https://github.com/AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset

 **Results**